vapor/docs/docs/deploy/digital-ocean.md

 ### Automated installation using Swiftly CLI tool (recommended)

-Visit the [Swiflty website](https://swift-server.github.io/swiftly/) for instructions on how to install Swiftly and Swift on Linux.
+Visit the [Swiftly website](https://swift-server.github.io/swiftly/) for instructions on how to install Swiftly and Swift on Linux.
 After that, install Swift with the following command:

 #### Basic usage